Who We Are

 Church Leadership: Elders and Deacons

-Elders Maureen Barton, David Harris, William Hertlein (Chair), James Hoch, Sophia Primps, Arleen Thomas, Elinor Urstadt, Dale Walker
+Elders Maureen Barton, Suzanne Bloomer, David Harris, William Hertlein, Sophia Primps, Arleen Thomas, Elinor Urstadt, Dale Walker (Chair)

-Deacons Donald Bringle, Brian Buttigieg, Lisa Connors, Ranson Hanau, Aaron Hood, Ellen Kreger, Nancy Little, Paul Muir, Jack Randall, Laura Redican, Matthew Schetlick, Susanne Shoemaker, Lisa Sorensen, Tiffany Tinson, Margaret Torell, Peter Von Maur (Chair)
+Deacons Ranson Hanau, Andrew Hogue, Aaron Hood, Ellen Kreger, Nancy Little, Spencer Pingel, Jack Randall, Andrew Rubenstein (Chair), Matthew Schetlick, Susanne Shoemaker, Lisa Sorensen, Tiffany Tinson, Margaret Torell, Peter Von Maur (Chair)

-Officers The Reverend Samuel T. Clover, President; William Hertlein, Vice President; Arleen Thomas, Treasurer; Maureen Barton, Clerk of Consistory and Elders
+Officers The Reverend Samuel T. Clover, President; William Hertlein, Vice President; Arleen Thomas, Treasurer; Suzanne Bloomer, Clerk of Consistory and Elders

 The Reformed Church of Bronxville